alvinewamalwa/enterprise-penetration-testing-capstone/README.md

 ## Repository Structure

 All detailed findings are documented inside the `reports/` directory.
+The reports include all the vulnerabilities discovered, successful exploits, and remediation steps to protect vulnerable systems.

 Each challenge is presented as a separate report containing: